corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 1. Navigate to the root directory of the project from the command line.

+2. Configure the network:

+`corda-cli network config docker-compose solar-system`

-2. Deploy your network by building the network deployment Docker file using Corda CLI:
+3. Deploy your network by building the network deployment Docker file using Corda CLI:
   `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`

     The `-n` here is the name of the network.
 The `-f` is the network definition file.

     After you run the command, you will see a new `docker-compose.yaml` file in your project.
 This contains all of the details for your network, which is now ready to go.

-2. Run a Gradle command to build the CorDapp and generate the `.cpk` files:
+4. Run a Gradle command to build the CorDapp and generate the `.cpk` files:

   `gradlew build`

-3. Use the `cordapp-builder` CLI utility to bundle the `.cpk` files into an easy-to-use `.cpb` file:
+5. Use the `cordapp-builder` CLI utility to bundle the `.cpk` files into an easy-to-use `.cpb` file:

   `cordapp-builder create --cpk contracts\build\libs\corda5-solar-system-contracts-cordapp.cpk --cpk workflows\build\libs\corda5-solar-system-workflows-cordapp.cpk -o corda5-hello-solarsystem.cpb`